mantidproject/mantid/docs/source/algorithms/DirectILLReduction-v1.rst

 - Find the spectrum with smallest bin border.
 Copy binning from this spectrum for negative energy transfers.
 - For positive energy transfers, use the median bin width at zero energy transfer.

 *QBinningParams* are passed to :ref:`SofQWNormalisedPolygon <algm-SofQWNormalisedPolygon>` and have the same format as *EnergyRebinningParamas*.
-If the property is not specified, :math:`q` is binned to the median :math:`2\theta` steps between the spectra, rounding up to the first significant number.
+If the property is not specified, :math:`q` is binned to a value that depends on the :math:`2\theta` separation of the detectors and the wavelength.

 Transposing output
 ##################